Starting in 2023, Congress eliminated cost sharing for all vaccines covered under Medicare Part D.

 Part B vaccines have been cost-free.
 These include the annual influenza vaccine, pneumococcal shots, and the COVID-19 vaccines.
 Hepatitis B shots are cost-free for anyone at medium or high risk of contracting the virus.

 For Part D vaccines, including the Tdap and shingles vaccinations, people have generally had to share the cost through co-payments, coinsurance, or other expenses.
-Some Medicaid enrollees have incurred out-of-pocket expenses for recommended vaccinations, too.5 Because of the Inflation Reduction Act, Part D vaccines are now treated on the same cost-free basis as those under Part B.
+Some Medicaid enrollees have incurred out-of-pocket expenses for recommended vaccinations, too.
+Because of the Inflation Reduction Act, Part D vaccines are now treated on the same cost-free basis as those under Part B.

-What vaccinations will Medicare now fully cover?
+What vaccinations does Medicare fully cover?

-The ACIP Adult Immunization Schedule recommends these vaccines for older adults with additional risk factors or other health needs: hepatitis A, varicella, meningococcal A, C, W, Y (MenACWY); meningococcal B (MenB); and haemophilus influenzae type b (Hib).6
+The ACIP Adult Immunization Schedule recommends these vaccines for older adults with additional risk factors or other health needs: hepatitis A, varicella, meningococcal A, C, W, Y (MenACWY); meningococcal B (MenB); and haemophilus influenzae type b (Hib).

 Those vaccines are also now cost-free.

-Does Medicare pay for Shingrix in 2023?
+Does Medicare pay for Shingrix?

 What vaccines do older adults need?